lmcad-unicamp/CLAP/docs/source/usage.rst

 For several commands, CLAP uses the node id (e.g. ``node-1``, ``node-2``) to perform operation in the nodes, transparently.
 Nodes may have tags (discussed lately) to easily perform selections and mey belong to groups, to perform group actions (discussed later).

+You may want to see the :doc:`troubleshooting page <troubleshooting>` if any failure occurs when working with nodes.

 ------------------------------------
 Start Instances and Check Aliveness